wndtnl/terraform-provider-bamboo/README.md

 # Terraform Provider - Bamboo

-Go client library for the "Terraform Provider for Bamboo" Atlassian plugin.
+Terraform provider for the "Terraform Provider for Bamboo" Atlassian plugin.